Follow the Reaper: Music

-Follow the Reaper is the third studio album by Finnish melodic death metal band Children of Bodom.
-It was released in Finland on 30 October 2000 by Spinefarm Records, and on 22 January 2001 internationally by Nuclear Blast Records.
-The album is the first on which the band seriously moved toward a power metal-inspired sound, brought by Hypocrisy frontman and new producer Peter Tägtgren.
+Reception and legacy

+AllMusic gave the album three stars out of five.

 Many songs on the album became live setlist favorites, such as "Everytime I Die", "Hate Me!", and the title track.
 The song "Mask of Sanity" is a remake of the song "Talking of the Trees" from their early demo Shining (released as IneartheD).
 A deluxe edition featuring two bonus tracks was released in 2006.

-Follow the Reaper was recorded and mixed at Tägtgren's Abyss studio in Sweden.
-Tägtgren replaced Anssi Kippo, with whom Children of Bodom had recorded all of their previous releases.
-The songs on the album were all recorded in D standard tuning (D, G, C, F, A, D), just like in their previous album, Hatebreeder.
+In 2020, Loudwire stated that many fans consider the album to be the band's best work: "A perfect fusion of melody, riffs, and unforgettable hook after hook, Bodom brought something new to the table taking the best elements of traditional heavy metal and extreme metal to concoct a sonic brew that still unhinges jaws to this day."

+Some journalists consider it to be among the best metal releases of the 2000s.
+Metal Hammer wrote in 2023: "Extreme metal may present itself as evil, but this masterstroke zeroed in on the silliness at its heart and cranked it up to 11 for the world to adore."